Vampire Circus (1972)

 Starring Adrienne Corri, Anthony Higgins, Laurence Payne, John Moulder-Brown, etc, and also David Prowse is in there.

-But, just before the slow, final disintegration really began, we got this, arguably the last Hammer film that really feel like classic Hammer.
-It’s gonna check most of the boxes you’d want from a Hammer Horror classic: Period setting, slow build, mysterious atmosphere, baroque but stagy sets, sexual taboo, a bucket or two of red stuff, a British B-movie actor who would later be in STAR WARS.
+But, just before the slow, final disintegration really began, we got this, arguably the last Hammer film that really felt like classic Hammer.* It’s gonna check most of the boxes you’d want from a Hammer Horror classic: Period setting, slow build, mysterious atmosphere, baroque but stagy sets, sexual taboo, a bucket or two of red stuff, a British B-movie actor who would later be in STAR WARS.
 It has that uniquely Hammer feeling of being classy and a bit uptight while still being trashy and exploitive.
 How do they always pull that off?
 Leave it to the Brits to make bloody, button-pushing sexually deviant horror feel like it comes with a polite apology.

 |You will never know happiness like this.|

-Anyway, what we got here is the story of the shithole little town in 19th century Austria which is for some reason peopled by townsfolks with aristocratic British accents.
+Anyway, what we got here is the story of the shithole little town in 19th century Austria which is for some reason peopled entirely by townsfolk with aristocratic British accents.
 In a scenario ripped from today’s headlines, they’re having some problems with the local government, in this case an insane Vampiric Count who lives in an evil castle and steals people’s wives and children for his twisted sexual pleasure/blood fetish/food source.
 That’s not gonna fly with the local peasants, so they storm the castle, stake the bastard, kill everyone inside, and burn the ruins for good measure.
 Our somewhat-protagonist, local schoolteacher Everyman Q. Müller (Laurence Payne, in his last film role before he retired to become a crime novelist) is down with the regime change, but not so comfortable with all the murder, particularly since his wife was one of the Count’s sexual conquests recently and (even though she’s completely unrepentant) he’d prefer not to see her whipped to death by a mob.
 He negotiates her release, and she flees into the night.

 And that’s that, right?
 I mean, it’s not like you can bring a Vampiric count back to life by sacrificing a certain number of the children of the people who killed him, right?
-And even if you could, it’s not like the guy had relatives and friends who would eventually return to town as part of a traveling circus of evil in order to do it.
+And even if you could, it’s not like our recently departed villain had relatives and friends who would eventually return to town as part of a traveling circus of evil in order to do it.
 And even in the unlikely event that both those things were to somehow happen against all odds, you could always just leave town and escape.
 I mean, unless there were a plague or something and the town was quarantined by Austrian soldiers at gunpoint.
 Which would be so outrageously unlikely you might as well just dismiss the possibility, I don’t even know why I mentioned it in the first place.

 The cool thing about this concept is the Circus itself, which is full of nifty stuff.
 Although this particular vampire circus is indeed on a rescue mission, if this is a cover they really sunk some time into making it seem legit.
 You got a crazy awesome dwarf carnival barker, David Prowse as a strongman, these acrobat twins who also do magic**, a guy who can turn into a black panther, a naked tiger woman dancer unrelated to the panther guy.
 Although I guess they’re out to revenge themselves on the townspeople and steal their children and/or blood, they also put on a pretty good show.
 If you’re going to steal their blood, always leave ‘em with a smile, I always say.
 Their show is smaller and less flashy than you might imagine, but that kind of fits with the dirt-farming, plague-stricken, superstitious desperation of the time.
 Even when your wives aren’t being penetrated by aristocratic Eurotrash vampires, it doesn’t look like 19th century Austria is a very fun place to live.
 You can genuinely see how even this small-time 3-cart circus would be the talk of the town, a window of a more promising outside world which they so rarely get a glimpse of.